Subah of Lahore: Administration

+The Lahore Subah was divided into the following sarkars as per Irfan Habib's work based on the Ain-i-Akbari:

 Government

 The subah was ruled by a governor, called a subedar (viceroy).
 His duties involved maintaining the peace, subduing the northern hill states, hearing cases in court, supervising provincial officers and undertaking works of public utility.
 Usually a single governor was appointed, however for a brief period during Akbar's reign he appointed two governors in case one came to court or fell ill.
 Akbar further believed, following his experience with the Atka Khail in the Punjab, that it was necessary to regularly transfer governors to avoid them becoming too powerful.
 As such, for much of its history, governors only served short terms in the subah.

 A diwan was in charge of all financial affairs, and all faujdars, jagirdars, zamindars, amins, karoris and qanungoes, were required to refer revenue matters to the diwan.
 In 1595 the diwan was made independent of the governor, and placed directly under the control of the diwan-i-ala in the central government.

 A provincial bakshi controlled military affairs.
 He ensured that the mansabdars fulfilled their duties and issued certificates to that effect.
 The bakshi was also acted as the official news writer of the subah, reporting all affairs to the central government.

 In Lahore, the capital of the subah, a qazi was appointed, who heard cases, carried out investigations, and delivered judgments.